I think I have HSD or EDS what do I do?

 How can I help SEDS?

-Handing out leaflets, asking Practice Managers, schools, libraries, supermarkets to put up a leaflet, all helps raise awareness.
+Handing out leaflets, having ideas, asking Practice Managers, schools, libraries, supermarkets to put up a leaflet, all helps raise awareness.

 How to contact us?